 The SCA's risk management objective is to implement targeted personal injury and property damage risk work programmes to mitigate litigation risk in State authorities and healthcare enterprises, in order to reduce the costs of future litigation against the State.
 The "risk universe" indemnified by the State and managed by the SCA is extensive.
 For example, it includes over 200,000 State employees and all public healthcare service users (public healthcare has approximately seven million contacts with members of the public per annum).
-It also includes public services that, by their nature, constitute higher risk activities such as the provision of clinical care in hospitals, Defence Forces personnel on operational duty, customs inspections, emergency response services and custody of prisoners.
+It also includes public services that, by their nature, constitute higher risk activities such as the provision of clinical care in hospitals, Defence Forces personnel on operations overseas, members of An Garda Síochána on operational duty, customs inspections, emergency response services and custody of prisoners.